sytone/taskmodoro-obsidian/README.md

 ## Obsidian Links and Shortcuts

-You may use Obsidian links to interact with tq from within or outside of the app.
+You may use Obsidian links to interact with taskmodoro from within or outside of the app.

 ### Creating Tasks

 ```
-obsidian://tq?create&due=2021-06-01&task=Water%20the%20garden
+obsidian://taskmodoro?create&due=2021-06-01&task=Water%20the%20garden
 ```

 Properties must be URL escaped.